swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

   /// positions within this span.
   ///
   /// The returned span's first item is always at offset 0; unlike buffer
-  /// slices, extracted spans do not generally share their indices with the
+  /// slices, extracted spans do not share their indices with the
   /// span from which they are extracted.
   ///
   /// - Parameter bounds: A valid range of positions.
 Every position in